 Kitchen Fire Suppression System Service and Maintenance

 The Singapore Fire Code uses the Underwriter’s Laboratory or UL 300 in short.
-All kitchen fire suppression systems have to be serviced every 6 months.
+All fire suppression systems for kitchen hoods have to be serviced every 6 months.

 During the servicing of kitchen fire suppression systems, the following must be done:

 – Ensure that the nozzles are intact and not damaged.

 – Ensure the propellant cartridge are in good working condition

 – Ensure the cylinders are in good working condition

 – Ensure that the pipes are not choked and in good working condition.

 – Ensure that the fusible links are replaced.

 – Ensure that the manual pull is functioning and not blocked by appliances